Skip to main content

 8. Three new-owner buys you won’t regret

-An electric screwdriver with Allen key bits (I have this one Link opens in a new window) will make assembling flatpack furniture quick and possibly even enjoyable.
+An electric screwdriver with Allen key bits will make assembling flatpack furniture quick and possibly even enjoyable.
 Opt for a Henry Hoover over an expensive cordless, bagless number: they aren’t just cheap, they’re brilliant - especially with plaster dust and the detritus even the tidiest builders leave behind.
 Pinterest board packed with upscale paints?
 Get colours matched by midrange stalwart Johnstone’s Paint, not the bargain trade brand at your local hardware store - it will look infinitely better, and you will be looking at those walls for many years to come.
 And then comes the part you’ve really been waiting for: the Instagram reveal.
 Enjoy every “like” – you’ve earned them.

 Here at Virgin Money, we’re experts at making mortgages easy.